Skip to Content

 Dashboard advantage

 Most General Settings options are available only through the dashboard.
-The CLI covers theme and webroot management, but features like branding, feature flags, auth page customization, and display preferences are dashboard-exclusive.
+The CLI covers theme and web root management, but branding, feature flags, auth page customization, and upload controls are dashboard-exclusive.

 Best practices